xefiry/Launcher/README.md

 ## Limitations

-- The launcher can not start TUI programs (e.g.: vim)
 - There can not be comments in the config.toml file
+- The launcher can not start command line or TUI programs (e.g.: ffmpeg, vim) directly, because they will not show.
+The workaroud is to start a terminal emulator with args to execute it.
+See examples in config.toml.

+Open Windows terminal and run pwsh.exe with a python script

 ## Controls